Juventus begin talks with Sassuolo over signing of Italy's Euro 2020 star Locatelli

 Romanian youngster Dragusin is held in high regard, but faces fierce competition for places at the Allianz Stadium.

-The 19-year-old could, therefore, be allowed to fill Locatelli's boots at a domestic rival, with Sassulo open to taking him on board.
+The 19-year-old could, therefore, be allowed to fill Locatelli's boots at a domestic rival, with Sassuolo open to taking him on board.

 Juve are, however, now keen on landing Locatelli in an initial season-long loan agreement that includes an obligation to buy.